davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/3-repositories.md

 }
 ```

 Explain that the `@Configuration` annotation tells Spring that this class contains methods annotated with `@Bean` and
-run once during application startup. `@Bean` methods that return a `CommandLineRunner` are run after
+runs once during application startup. `@Bean` methods that return a `CommandLineRunner` are run after
 everything else has finished loading.

-Next create a static final logger called log for the purposes of printing to the console.
+Next, create a static final logger called log for the purposes of printing to the console.
 ```java
 private static final Logger log = LoggerFactory.getLogger(LoadDatabase.class);
 ```
 Then create a helper function for creating some default `transactions`.
 Here you can explain
 that by calling `repository.save()` will generate an `INSERT` or `UPDATE` SQL statement with the corresponding
 values to the object passed to it.
-This represents the create porition of **CRUD**.
+This represents the create portion of **CRUD**.
 ```java
 private void createTransaction(TransactionRepository repository, String sender, String recipient, double transactionValue) {
     log.info("Creating Sample transaction: " + repository.save(new Transaction(sender, recipient, transactionValue)));